The Black Sand and Gold Recovery Company: Horatio and Parkyn's drive

 A Thomas Flyer automobile, just like the one Parkyn used with his cousin Horatio Nelson Jackson.

 Arrangements had been made by Parkyn for a Thomas Flyer automobile, with an experienced driver, to come from the west coast to meet the party when they arrived by train in Flagstaff, AZ.
 He wanted the trip to prove that a motor car could make the journey across some of the most remote roads and trails and reach Lees Ferry.
 Having his cousin, Horatio Nelson Jackson, added to the promotional value of the drive.
-The attempt would mark the first time a horseless carriage had gone as far as the Little Colorado and tried to cross it at the Tanner Crossing.
-Along with them was J. V. Daniels, T. J. Lovett, H. W. Huttig, and William Hoskins.
+The attempt would mark the first time a horseless carriage had gone as far as the Little Colorado and had crossed it at the Tanner Crossing.
+Along with them was J. V. Daniels, Thomas J. Lovett, Harry W. Huttig, and William Hoskins.

 The journey drew attention from settlers and Navajos along the way, who saw an automobile for the first time.
 The narrow high pressure tires struggled in the soft sand and at the Little Colorado everyone except the driver had to push to get it across.
 They pressed on over wagon tracks and barren ground until they were within a few miles of Spencer's camp at Lees Ferry.
 The dugway ahead was too narrow and the driver refused to risk it, so Spencer sent a wagon to carry the men and their supplies the rest of the way.
 The car had not reached the camp itself but Parkyn had achieved his purpose of showing that large amounts of supplies could be brought by motor vehicle to within just a few miles of their station at Lees Ferry.